 Student Central is a type of "One Stop Student Shop" for students at MSU-Great Falls College of Technology.
 Located at the north end of campus, just inside the big atrium entrance, students can have confidence that everything they need in terms of services and information will be right there.
 Student Central contains the following services and functions for the College's students:

-- · Academic Advising

-- Admissions

-- · Assistant Dean of Student Services

-- · Career Services
+- · Admissions

-- Disability Services

 - · Financial Aid

-- · Learning Center

-- · MSU-Northern Transfer Advising

 - Recruitment

-- Registrar

-- · Retention Specialist
+- Registrar/Records

 - Student Accounts

 - · Student Assistance Foundation Outreach Office

-- Transfer Advising

 - TRIO/Educational Opportunity Representative

-- · Veteran's Services
+- Veteran's Services